Ariana1729/CAS-C-/README.md

 # CAS(C)
 Experimental CAS in C

+Note: ill be redesigning this thing to make it easier to read ard dec period

 Goal: Implement solving of equations with steps that a human can understand

 ## Expression types: